Pitt-RAS/fsae_racecar_2020/README.md

 # fsae_racecar_2020

-This branch contains the necessary firmware modifications to integrate our encoder with the Magellan stack.
+This repository contains code for the driverless portion of the Formula SAE competition.
+This project is a partnership between the Pitt Robotics and Automation Society as well as the Pitt Formula SAE team.